nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 `LessonDeleteCommandParser` takes in the user input and parses them to return a `LessonDeleteCommand` object.
 The `LessonDeleteCommand` class then executes the command by deleting the lesson from the respective `FilteredList` for lessons in `ModelManager`.

+Note that when a user deletes a lesson in fitNUS, fitNUS will automatically delete any corresponding slots that contain that lesson from the timetable.
+The same logic applies when the user deletes a routine.
+Similarly, when the user edits a lesson or routine, fitNUS automatically reflects this change in the corresponding timetable slot(s).

 Given below is an example usage scenario and how the delete lesson mechanism behaves at each step.